Frequently asked questions

 General Questions About NTRK fusion-positive cancer:

 Cancer occurs when normal cells undergo a change that causes them to grow out of control.
 These changes occur in one or more genes inside the cell.
-NTRK fusion-positive cancer is driven by changes in genes called NTRK (neurotrophic tyrosine receptor kinase).
+NTRK gene fusion cancer is driven by changes in genes called NTRK (neurotrophic tyrosine receptor kinase).

-2. How frequent is NTRK fusion cancer and who is affected?
+2. How frequent is NTRK gene fusion cancer and who is affected?

 - In colorectal, breast, melanoma and lung cancer, NTRK gene fusions occur in 1-5% of cases.
 (In colorectal cancer, NTRK gene fusions may be more likely in tumors that are MSI-H.)